Author: Foong Cheng Leong

 This new Selangor Bar Association was also exempted by the Selangor British Resident from registration under the Societies Enactment 1913.

 It is unfortunate that the records of the early years of the early Selangor Bar Association and Selangor Bar Committee are lost.
-The earliest record held by the Kuala Lumpur Bar is 1956 where the late R R Ramani was the Chairman together with four other committee members namely M. N Cumarasami, S.M Yong (who later became a Judge) and N. A Marjoribanks.
-The 1947 Ordinance only allows 4 committee members in the local State Bar.
+The earliest record held by the Kuala Lumpur Bar is 1956 where the late R R Ramani was the Chairman together with four other committee members namely M N Cumarasami, S M Yong (who later became a Judge) and N A Marjoribanks.
+The Advocates and Solicitors Ordinance 1947 (“1947 Ordinance”) only allows four committee members in the local State Bar.

 The complete rolls of Chairman and Committee members before 1947 were also no longer available.
-However, based on the newspaper reports and records of the National Archives, the office bearers of the Selangor Bar Association of 1925 were T.H.T Rogers, B.J.P Joaquim, A.S Bailey, Vivien Mackie and W. G. W. Hasting.
-In 1934, W.G.W Hastings, K. K Benjamin and A.K Sen were elected as members whereas S. M Yong was appointed as Honorary Secretary.
-B. J. P Joaquim, T Rajendra and J T Toswill were elected members of the Committee and P.C Au-Young as Honorary Secretary in 1937.
+However, based on the newspaper reports and records of the National Archives, the Office Bearers of the Selangor Bar Association of 1925 were T H T Rogers, B J P Joaquim, A S Bailey, Vivien Mackie and W G W Hasting.
+In 1934, W G W Hastings, K K Benjamin and A K Sen were elected as members whereas S M Yong was appointed as Honorary Secretary.
+B J P Joaquim, T Rajendra and J T Toswill were elected members of the Committee and P C Au-Young as Honorary Secretary in 1937.

 The numbers grew slowly.
-In 1906, there were only 6 members (3 English Barristers and 4 English Solicitors) in the Selangor Bar Association.
-The 6 members were C. Wagner, G. Harold Day, H.N Ferrers, C. W Hewgill, J.H.T Rogers, C.H Downes and M. R Thornton — all with offices at Klyne Street (now Jalan Hang Lekiu), Kuala Lumpur.
+In 1906, there were only six members (three English Barristers and four English Solicitors) in the Selangor Bar Association.
+The six members were C Wagner, G Harold Day, H N Ferrers, C W Hewgill, J H T Rogers, C H Downes and M R Thornton — all with offices at Klyne Street (now Jalan Hang Lekiu), Kuala Lumpur.

-In 1969, there were 238 members practising in Selangor (Selangor Bar Annual Report – 25 January 1969).
+In 1969, there were 238 members practising in Selangor (Selangor Bar Annual Report, 25 January 1969).

-The rolls of the FMS Court show that Hoosein Hasannly Abdul Cader (also known as HH Abdoolcader) was the first Asian name (and also Indian) appearing on the rolls (admitted in 1915).
-However, HH Abdul Cader (later Sir) practised mainly in Penang.
+The rolls of the FMS Court show that Hoosein Hasannly Abdul Cader (also known as H H Abdoolcader) was the first Asian (and also Indian) name appearing on the rolls (admitted in 1915).
+However, H H Abdul Cader (later Sir) practised mainly in Penang.

 The first Chinese lawyer called to the FMS Bar was Yong Shook Lin (admitted 1918), who later found Messrs Shook Lin & Bok together with Tan Teow Bok.

-The usual complaints relate to the misappropriation of funds by members but some are out of the ordinary such as:-
+The usual complaints relate to the misappropriation of funds by members but some are out of the ordinary such as:

 In 1964, the Negri Sembilan Bar Committee was established with Dato’ Balwant Singh as its first chairman.
-P.S Maniam was elected as the honorary secretary and V.C George, H.W Tan, Atma Singh Gill and Edgar Joseph Jnr were elected as committee members.
+P S Maniam was elected as the honorary secretary and V C George, H W Tan, Atma Singh Gill and Edgar Joseph Jnr were elected as committee members.

 Kuala Lumpur was made a Federal Territory on 1 February 1974.
-When the Legal Profession Act 1976 came into force in 1976, it was provided for under s.
-68(3) that all those lawyers practising within the Federal Territory were deemed to be members of the Selangor State Bar.
+When the Legal Profession Act 1976 came into force in 1976, it was provided for under section 68(3) that all lawyers practising within the Federal Territory were deemed to be members of the Selangor State Bar.